 What it takes to become a good AC Technician

 Wondering how to become an HVAC apprentice or how to become an HVAC technician?
 Hands-on training is very important in preparing for a job in AC repair.
 A program that provides externships and real-world exposure can help prepare students to become good AC apprentices or technicians.
-Dorsey Schools’ HVAC systems technician training program is taught in Michigan at the Wayne campus, with an externship built into the training.
+Dorsey Schools’ HVAC Systems Technician training program is taught in Michigan at the Wayne campus (a branch of Madison Heights), with an externship built into the training.
 Students are also provided the opportunity to prepare to sit for the EPA Section 608 Type 2 certification exam.

 HVAC Systems Technician-Gainful Employment Disclosures

 or more information about our graduation rates, the median debt of students who have completed the program, and other important information, please click here.

 The United States Environmental Protection Agency (EPA), Types of Section 608 Technician Certification, https://www.epa.gov/section608/types-section-608-technician-certification